Mithat Sancar

-Mithat Sancar (born 1963) is a Turkish professor of public and constitutional law, columnist, and translator of Arab descent.
+Mithat Sancar (born 1963) is a Turkish professor of public and constitutional law, newspaper columnist, and translator of Arab descent.
 He has been an MP for the Peoples' Democratic Party (HDP) in the Turkish parliament since the June 2015 general election and was elected Co-Chair of the party in February 2020.

 Biography

 Early life and academic career

 Born 1963 in Nusaybin, Sancar attended high school in Diyarbakır before going to Ankara University, where he graduated majoring in public law.
 In 1995, following his graduation, he received his Ph.D. in constitutional law with a thesis on the "Interpretation of Basic Rights" (Temel Hakların Yorumu).

 From 1985-1990, he was employed as a research assistant in the Faculty of Law of the Dicle University.
 Since 1999, he has been a lecturer and since 2007 a full professor at Ankara University.
 Together with fellow scholar Tanıl Bora, he translated Jürgen Habermas' first major work "Strukturwandel der Öffentlichkeit" into the Turkish language.